-The primary function of the Finance and Policy Committee is to assist the board to develop financial strategies for CPA Australia.
-These strategies include managing budgetary processes and strategic finance management, improving the quality of internal and external reporting, and ensuring correlation between organisational key performance indicators and related financial information.
+The primary function of the Finance and Investment Committee is to assist the Board in fulfilling its statutory, corporate governance and oversight responsibilities relating to CPA Australia’s financial and investment strategies.
+These strategies include managing budgetary processes and strategic finance management, reviewing investment/divestment strategies, improving the quality of internal and external reporting of financial and non-financial information, and ensuring correlation between organisational key performance indicators and related financial information.

-Finance and Policy Committee Charter – 10 December 2018 (PDF)
+Finance and Investment Committee Charter – 1 January 2021 (PDF)